aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 ### **Opening Text Files with Custom Separator**

 Text files are used to hold spreadsheet data without formatting.
-The file is a kind of plain text file that can have some customized delimiters.
+The file is a kind of plain‑text file that can have some customized delimiters.

 ```html
 <!DOCTYPE html>